What is OpenVex?

 vexctl filter scan_results.sarif.json vex_data.csaf

-This command will result in output that shows vulnerabilities from the scanner that not resolved by the VEX document.
+This command will return output showing vulnerabilities from the scanner that are not resolved by the VEX document.

 To learn about other commands and capabilities of the vexctl